leske42/Foundations/UB/README.md

     *ptr = 42;
 }
 ```
+the compiler cannot know if it will *ever* be called from another another function, in another file, with a NULL pointer as argument.
+Maybe it would not even be apparent from your code, because the pointer only gets there somehow during runtime, from, let's say, getting the wrong input or an unprotected malloc failure.

 This cannot be caught at compile-time.
 Still, if the standard says that dereferencing NULL results in an error, the compiler *has to make sure* that it does, even if this only happens at runtime.
-There is a straightforward solution to this that some of you might have already thought of: the compiler can add a NULL check before `*ptr`. *And then add NULL checks everywhere else in all of your C code where pointers are being dereferenced.*
+There is a straightforward solution to this that some of you might have already thought of: the compiler can add a **NULL check** before `*ptr` that results in program termination if met. *And then add NULL checks everywhere else in all of your C code where pointers are being dereferenced.*

+Trying to prevent the use of **uninitialized variables** will add similar overhead.
+We could introduce a new rule that variables should always be initialized on the same line they are declared, otherwise the declaration is invalid.
+But this would render almost all existing projects that are written in C uncompilable.

+The compiler can instead opt to invisibly set all variables to zero upon declaration.
+This is not a big change and existing code remains functional (unless it relied on UB to begin with).
+But this means that variables like `int array[1000]` should also be zeroed out (even though the next move of the coder will likely be filling it with something). `malloc` should also behave as `calloc` from now on (even though, again, choosing `malloc` very likely means "I will fill this with something other than zeroes myself").
+It's not hard to see that these extra operations all cost execution time.

-There are of course things that are way more difficult to implement than this.
-You can check the PDF for more examples, but a good example is *trying to prevent double freeing*.
-Accessing something that has been freed at the moment counts as UB.
-Pointers themselves are just addresses though, and right now there is no way in C language to know what exactly lies behind (something I should be able to access or not) before dereferencing itself happens (and by then it's too late).
-In order to know this information beforehand, the compiler would have to implement a whole infrastructure that stores metadata about all of the pointers in your code, and perform a lookup procedure before each access.
+And there are of course things that are way more difficult to implement than these.
+You can check my PDF for more examples, but a good example is *trying to prevent double freeing*.
+Accessing something that has been freed already is UB at the moment.
+C++ has a few *smart* ways to tackle this issue, but in C, pointers themselves are just addresses without any additional information, which means there is no way to know what exactly lies behind before using `*`.
+I won't know if it's something I should be able to access or not, and when I get to know it through `*`, it's already too late, because the invalid access has happened.

+In order to know this information beforehand, the compiler would have to implement an infrastructure that stores metadata about all of the pointers in your code, and perform a lookup procedure before each access.

 <div align="center">
 <picture>